avanwallendael/quicklook_fq/README.md

 **Installation**

-There is no true installation step, but you must download and modify ownership to run both.
+There is no true installation step, but you must download and modify ownership to run the scripts.

 #1.
 Download the mash and quicklook_fq executables
 #Choose the appropriate .tar from https://github.com/marbl/Mash/releases
 #download quicklook_fq.sh (or copy the code into a text file on your machine).

+curl https://raw.githubusercontent.com/avanwallendael/quicklook_fq/main/quicklook_fq_plot.R > quicklook_fq_plot.R
+curl https://raw.githubusercontent.com/avanwallendael/quicklook_fq/main/quicklook_fq.sh > quicklook_fq.sh

 #2.
 Unzip the mash .tar
 tar -xf ~/Downloads/mash-OSX64-v2.3.tar